 However, in practice, it is highly advisable to register the trademark in order to prevent others from using it or claiming ownership of it.
 A registered trademark grants presumption of ownership, offering a large advantage to the holder in case future disputes should arise.
 In Malawi, local registration is done through the Department of the Registrar General Ministry of Justice and Constitutional Affairs.

-Malawi is also a member of the African Regional Industrial Property Organization (ARIPO) and a party member to the Banjul Protocol.
-Therefore, one may also register a trademark for Malawi through ARIPO.
-Registration through ARIPO grants protection and recognition in the following ten (10) countries: Botswana, Lesotho, Liberia, Malawi, Namibia, Sao Tome and Principe, Swaziland, Uganda, Tanzania (mainland) and Zimbabwe.
-For further details regarding our trademark services in ARIPO, please click here.
+Malawi is a member of the African Regional Industrial Property Organization (ARIPO) and a party to the Banjul Protocol.
+Registration through ARIPO grants protection and recognition in the following ten countries: Botswana, Lesotho, Liberia, Malawi, Namibia, Sao Tome and Principe, Swaziland, Uganda, Tanzania (mainland) and Zimbabwe.
+For more information please visit our page on trademark services in ARIPO.

 It is not necessary for a trademark to be in use in Malawi in order for it to register.
 However, prior use may be useful as it can help overcome an objection raised on the grounds of lack of distinctiveness, by proving that the trademark has acquired distinctiveness.
 Furthermore, registered trademarks may be subject to cancellation actions presented by third parties if they are not used for a period of five (5) consecutive years.